sahancodes/pythonpractice/README.md

 ---

-## ▶️ How to Run an Exercise
+## ▶️ How to Run

-Each exercise has its own folder (for example `exercises/01_basics`).
+Each folder contains focused exercises or projects.
+For example:

-Run directly:
+Run a script:
-python exercises/01_basics/main.py
+python python_fundamentals/example.py

 Run tests:
-pytest exercises/01_basics
+pytest algorithm_challenges

 ---